 A patient's rights or privileges may be restricted for safety or therapeutic reasons.
-The patient and family (when appropriate) will be notified.
-The patient will be informed as to how they may regain the privilege which will be documented in the patient record.
-The treatment team will review restrictions on a frequent and regular basis to determine when discontinuation of the restriction is appropriate.
+The patient and family (when appropriate) shall be notified and this will be reviewed by the treatment team on regular intervals.
+The patient will be informed as to how they may regain the privilege.
+Restrictions will be documented in the patient record.